 Class teachers are involved in the development of the school's SEND policy and implement the procedures for identifying, assessing and making provision for pupils with SEND, including differentiation in their planning.
+Teachers are responsible for the progress of all pupils in their class, including those identified as having SEND.
 The identification of SEND is built into the overall approach to monitoring the progress and development of pupils.
-Class teachers are responsible for working with pupils on a daily basis and closely monitor pupils involved in interventions away from the classroom.
+Class teachers are responsible for working with pupils on a daily basis and closely monitoring pupils involved in interventions away from the classroom.
 Teachers work closely with the SENCO and teaching assistants to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.